 The building was planned as a science hall in memory of William Barton Rogers and as a replacement for the Penniman Building.
 The cornerstone was laid August 28, 1926 and the building opened in the fall of 1927 and housed the chemistry, physics, and psychology departments.

-Tyler Hall was renovated in the summer of 1980 for the School of Business Administration.
+The building was renovated in the summer of 1980 for the School of Business Administration.
 In 1985 the basement was renovated to house the Professional Resources Facility, a research library, and office space.
-On June 24, 1988, the building was rededicated as Tyler Hall.
-The Departments of History, Philosophy, and English have all been housed in Tyler at some point in its history.
-The School of Business left Tyler Hall in July 2009 to move to its current location in Alan B. Miller Hall.
+The Departments of History, Philosophy, and English have all been housed in this building at some point in its history.
+The School of Business left in July 2009 to move to its current location in Alan B. Miller Hall.